PayString/rfcs/src/spec/payid-easy-checkout.md

 # Introduction

-The PayID Easy Checkout Protocol is a minimal protocol designed to provide a standard method of sending a customer to their digital wallet from a merchant UI for the purposes of completing a payment.
+The PayID Easy Checkout Protocol is a minimal protocol designed to provide a standard method for online merchants to request a payment from a customer using only the customer's PayID.
 Implementations of the protocol should require little to no server-side engineering efforts, while creating an improved and uniform user experience for customers.

-The main focus of the Protocol is on PayID Easy Checkout Discovery, which defines how a PayID client can use a PayID to retrieve a URI template which, when expanded, constitutes a PayID Easy Checkout URL representing a resource that the customer client can use to complete a payment.
+The main focus of the Protocol is on PayID Easy Checkout Discovery, which defines how a PayID client can use a PayID to retrieve a PayID Easy Checkout URI Template which, when expanded, constitutes a PayID Easy Checkout URL representing a resource that the customer's digital wallet can use to initiate a payment to the merchant.

 Though section (TODO: link to appendix example usage section) of this specification provides an example usage of a PayID Easy Checkout URL using Web Redirects, supplemental RFCs are needed to define the different ways in which a PayID